mknutgit/best_restaurants_switch/README.md

 ## Known Bugs

-_Unable to consistently add restaurants...
-Possibly the routes or getRestaurants function_
+_Unable to add names of restaurants with an '..._

 ## Support and contact details